 Tile layout allow focus for different task and prominent views.

 What is Drilling?

-This video demonstrate a HIL simulator (hardware in the loop) and the view form a supervisor station selecting a hole series to perform semi-autonomously.
+This video demonstrate a HIL simulator (hardware in the loop) and the view from a supervisor station selecting a hole series to perform drilling semi-autonomously.
 A real drill moves to the hole location, setup the jack and start drilling.

 “We didn’t know how much we needed UX and UCD before we worked with JP.
 He opened our mind to a different way of developing our product with the user at the heart of everything.”

 – Eric Alarie, Engineering Manager at Caterpillar